Five Ways of Experiencing Sedona

 Take a Ride on a Bike

 Biking through Sedona can be peaceful or daring.
 Check the Visitor’s Center for bike trails that match how comfortable you feel on two wheels.
-If it’s been years since you’ve mounted a bike, stick to the flat terrain, beautiful views that you can leisurely pedal through.
+If it’s been years since you’ve mounted a bike, stick to the flat terrain, and beautiful views that you can leisurely pedal through.
 Better cyclists can find steep hills that’ll test your hamstrings and sharp declines that’ll make your stomach jump.
 Sedona is home to many bike shops.

 Enter into a Vortex